-Do you want to buy a flexible badminton racket, but it is not clear to you which flexibility best suits your playing style?
-Then we at KW FLEX are ready for you!
+Would you like to buy a flexible badminton racket, but it is not clear to you which flexibility suits your style of play best?
+Then we at KW FLEX are here for you!
 Our expertise will help you find the right racket.

 |Extra stiff||(Stiff ●○○○○ Flexible)|